 Consider getting blood work tests after 3, 6 or 12 months to track your improvements.
 And see what needs to be changed.
 Seeing your symptoms slowly but surely improving will help make healing a fun experience!

 After recently taking a lab kit test Tallene’s practitioner told her she wasn’t getting proper micronutrients to support her thyroid.
 And that this hypothyroid issue was slightly affecting her progesterone levels.
 Which were also on the lower end.
-In some cases this can cause your menstrual cycle to not be consistent every month.
+In some cases this can cause your menstrual cycle to not be consistent every month, which might look like irregular periods or no periods.

 Consistently taking vitamins and supplements that support the results from your lab kit test will start to make an impact on your body’s overall health.
 And since our bodies can easily change as time goes on, making sure you have fresh results to learn from can help support your long-term health goals.